Know a neighbor or friend with a beautiful, organically managed garden? Nominate their garden (or yours) for a Phipps Sustainable Garden Award!

 - Abundant Edible Gardens – gardens that feature annual and perennial edibles, vegetables, fruits, nuts and herbs.

 - Gardens for Personal Retreat – gardens that have seating, birdbaths, garden art, and other distinctive items that create a garden refuge.

 Submission Guidelines and Information

 A panel of judges, including Phipps staff, Master Gardeners, instructors and local horticultural figures will choose one sustainable garden for each category.
-We will announce all of the Sustainable Garden Award winners at the Native Plant and Sustainability Conference in October 2020.
+We will announce all of the Sustainable Garden Award winners at the Native Plant and Sustainability Conference this fall.
 Each gardener selected will receive free admission to attend the conference.